KelsierLuthadel/recipes/pies/meat-pies/beef-wellington.md

 ### To assemble
 1. Roll out the pastry on a lightly floured surface to a 40 x 25 cm rectangle, 3 - 4 mm thick.
 1. Trim the side to neaten.
-1. Place 2 crêpes along the middle of the retangle and cover them with 8 spinach leaves.
+1. Place 2 crêpes along the middle of the rectangle and cover them with 8 spinach leaves.
 1. Spoon and spread a 1 cm thick band of mushroom duxelles along the middle of the spinach and crêpes.
 1. Put the cold beef fillet on top and thickly cover the whole surface, including the ends, with the remaining duxelles.
 1. Cover the mushroom duxelles with the remaining spinach leaves and crêpes.
-1. Fold the crêpes over the beef and if neccessary, cut off any overlapping parts with scissors.
+1. Fold the crêpes over the beef and if necessary, cut off any overlapping parts with scissors.
 1. Lightly brush the 2 ends of the pastry rectangle with eggwash.
 1. Fold one side over the beef, brush it and the ends with eggwash, then fold the other side over the beef.
 1. Roll out the 2 ends of the pastry to a 5 - 6 mm thickness, and trim to an 8 cm length.